This Safer Internet Day, let’s make the Internet a better place by changing the way we act, interact, and transact online!

 - Always turn off webcams and other electronic devices when you are not using them to eliminate the possibility of a hacker accessing them remotely.
 [Click to Tweet]

-- Parents should decide which applications and social media sites can be used by their children, and regularly review all the content on them to make sure it is appropriate.
+- Parents should decide which their children can use applications and social media sites, and regularly review all the content on them to make sure it is appropriate.
 [Click to Tweet]

 - Realize that people can pretend to be someone they are not.
-Due to this, it is important to be choosy about who you befriend on social media.
+Due to this, it is important to be selective about who you befriend on social media.
 [Click to Tweet]

-- Improve your safety on the Internet by installing an anti-spyware program and updating it on a regular basis.
+- Improve your safety on the Internet by installing an anti-spyware program and updating it regularly.
 [Click to Tweet]

 - Sextortion can be committed by a teenager too.
 However, it is a crime nonetheless and should be reported to law enforcement immediately.
 [Click to Tweet]